pgpkg/pgpkg/docs/pages/tutorial.md

 ## Creating a database table

-Database tables are _unmanaged objects_, which means they must be created and updated using traditional migration scripts.
+Database tables are _unmanaged objects_, which means they still need to be created and updated using traditional migration scripts.
 Let's create one.

 First, create a directory to hold your migration scripts.
 By convention, we